dmbarbour/glas/docs/ExtensibleNamespaces.md

 ## Prefix Oriented Rewrites

-There are essentially three prefix-oriented rewrite operations:
+There are two basic prefix-oriented rewrite operations:

 * rename - rewrite a prefix for all methods AND update all links.
 * move - rewrite a prefix, breaking links; supports overrides.
-* hide - rename prefix a fresh 'anonymous' namespace.
-Supports private defs.

 The scope of a rewrite is a namespace component.
 For example, we could rewrite a mixin to change which methods it overrides.
 Hierarchical namespaces are supported by *renaming* the empty prefix.
 An override can be represented by *moving* the original name, e.g. move 'foo' to '^foo', then redefining 'foo'.
-Private definitions can be supported by using a common prefix for private names (perhaps '~') then hiding that prefix.
-Import or export lists can be supported by renaming the empty prefix to '~', renaming every exported name back out of '~', then hiding '~'.

-Aside from actually providing the definitions and detecting conflict risks, these few operations cover all manipulations we need on namespaces.

 ## Single Pass Rewrites